Call us on – 0800 0443 730

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-1/3 Breath sample cases
+Breath sample cases

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-• Where an officer expresses doubts about the machine for good reason they must take an alternative sample
+• Where an officer expresses doubts about the machine for good reason they must take an alternative sample.

-• The police fail to arrange an assessment by a police doctor before an interview where you have sustained injuries.
+• The police must arrange an assessment by a police doctor where you have sustained injuries to determine your fitness for interview.

-• The police fail to arrange a translator where you have limited English for example you have difficulty with technical jargon or procedural terms.
+• The courts have ruled the police must arrange a translator where the suspect has limited English for example difficulty with long or technical words.

-2/3 Blood specimen cases
+Blood specimen cases

 • The police must demonstrate they can account for the whereabouts of the blood sample at every stage of the testing process and that the sample not been tampered with.
 This is called ‘continuity’.
 Charges have been dismissed where the packaging is damaged when received by the laboratory, labels have been wrongly completed, serial numbers do not match or the officer has not completed the blood specimen booklet properly.